 Since PTSD can create an overwhelming amount of stress, it is important to focus on relaxing and easing this stress.
 There are a variety of relaxation exercises that you can follow such as meditation, massage, yoga, deep breathing, etc.

 It is also important to avoid alcohol and smoking.
 Although both may be tempting as a way to ease stress, they can both worsen PTSD symptoms as well as interfere with treatment.
 Moreover, smoking can also interfere with your injury healing.
-You can read more on how smoking affects bone healing here
+You can read more on how smoking affects bone healing here.

 Anxiety

 Anxiety is the feeling we get when we are apprehensive over something; it can also happen when we are scared.
-Anxiety usually affects approximately 40% of patients suffering with an injury.
+Anxiety usually affects approximately 40% of patients suffering from an injury.
 It is common after accidents involving an injury, as people become more anxious about their surroundings and paranoid that another accident may happen.
-There is no specific injury that causes PTSD; it is simply the brain’s reaction to the event afterward.
+There is no specific injury that causes PTSD; it is simply the brain’s reaction to the event afterwards.
 People who were suffering anxiety previous to their injury may experience an increase in their symptoms and feelings of apprehension.

 Symptoms of anxiety include hyperarousal (the body going into high alert when thinking of a traumatic event).
 These include dry mouth, tensed muscles, and increased perspiration.
 If symptoms become severe a person can go into an anxiety attack, which is where the person may begin to have a ‘racing heart’ or ‘knot in the stomach’.